 In order to be a pillar of support for your loved one with depression, it is important to remember to take care of yourself as well.
 This means making sure that you are getting enough to eat, exercising, and practicing self-care by engaging in activities that help you relax and recharge.
 If you are living with someone with chronic depression, you may want to think about seeking professional help to maintain your own mental wellness.
 Loving someone who is depressed can be emotionally draining and leave you feeling physically and mentally depleted.
 It is important that you don’t allow your loved one’s mental health struggles to cause your own mental health to deteriorate.

 The best choice your depressed loved one can make for themselves is to seek professional treatment for their mental illness.
 You can’t force someone to accept help, but you can compassionately offer to find treatment options for them to explore.
 Try educating yourself about treatment in advance by speaking with a professional.
-If your loved one is struggling with an addiction as well as depression, you may want to utilize the family resources provided at most addiction treatment centers.
+If your loved one is struggling with depression and addiction, you may want to utilize the family resources provided at most addiction treatment centers.
 Most importantly, let your loved one know that they won’t be judged or ridiculed for seeking professional help and that you will continue to support them every step of the way.